All property photos

 loading your dream home...

 Live in historic Swan’s Market cohousing!
 Open floor plan with living room and eat-in kitchen remodeled with all Fisher & Paykel stainless steel appliances.
 Huge pantry with shelves for storage.
-High ceilings and windows provide volume and light to the upstairs bedroom with French doors that open to a decorative balcony with flowers to brighten your day.
+High ceilings and windows provide volume and light to the upstairs bedroom with French doors that open to a decorative balcony.
 Off the bedroom is an enormous walk-in closet.
 To the side, an office nook has plenty of space for working at home.
 The maple floors and skylight upstairs create warmth throughout.
 Parking in gated garage.
 Swan’s Market is an architecturally distinctive co-housing community with modern amenities, garden and decks.
 The shared chef’s kitchen, dining room and living room have high loft-like ceilings, and flow to an outdoor, shared dining area.
 Also included are: garden with fruit trees, patio, playroom, wood workshop, exercise room, and guest suite.
 Intentional community living near restaurants, BART, farmers’ market, shops.

 *Per Swan’s Market Website